oakoak/6_password_strength/README.md

 + on inclusion special character
 + on finding in black list
 + and on long
-+ You can use password.lst how blacklist or download from [Blacklist](https://github.com/danielmiessler/SecLists/tree/master/Passwords)
++ List of unwanted passwords for the script you can download here: [Blacklist](https://github.com/danielmiessler/SecLists/tree/master/Passwords)
++ also you can use *password.lst*

 ### How starting
 ```bash